AndrewAscone/BlueJ.NaiveTicket/README.md

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?

-	All of the colored groupings denoting the methods went away
+	Crossed red lines appeared on the TicketMachine part of the diagram

 	* What error message do you get when you now press the compile button?

-	"<identifier> expected"
+	"< identifier > expected"
 	"class, interface, enum, or record expected"

 	* Do you think this message clearly explains what is wrong?